KartikKannapur/kartikkannapur.github.io/mooc.md

 - [Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew NG on Coursera - Week 1 - Model and Cost Function Intuition 1

-- A First Course in Probability by Sheldon Ross - Page 65 of 545 - Chapter 2 - Problem Set 1
+- A First Course in Probability by Sheldon Ross - Page 65 of 545 - Chapter 2 - Problem Number 8
 - Programming Hive - 137 of 350